americocunhajr/BistableX/README.md

    ```bash
    cd BistableX
    ```
-Detailed documentation, including a user manual and example scripts for data analysis (MATLAB), is available in the docs/ folder.

 ### Documentation
 The repository includes extensive documentation that describes the experimental setup, data acquisition protocols, and data structure.
 Please refer to the docs/ directory for: